richelbilderbeek/bevy_tdd_book/faq.md

 ## What is the goal of this book?

-The goal is to demonstrate how to do Test-Driven Development ('TDD') in Rust with Bevy.
+The goal is to demonstrate how to do Test-Driven Development in Rust with Bevy.

+Each chapter introduces as few new concepts as possible.
+Due to this, the first chapters do not result in a playable game yet.

 ## What are the subgoals of this book?